Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

 where $\epsilon$ is a small positive constant to protect the inverse of matrices from singular.\\ \textbf{Updating $\Omega$ and $\Sigma$:} A straightforward approach is to optimize $\Omega$ and $\Sigma$ iteratively as follows:

 where

-We can regard $S_1$ and $S_2$ as the empirical covariances, and both problems in Eq. (\ref{eq:flip_flop}) are $L_1$ regularized precision matrix estimation, for which efficient optimization has been intensively studied (section \ref{sec:sparse_precision}).
-We adopt a fast and stable algorithm QUIC \cite{hsieh2014quic} for it as a basic solver:
+We can regard $S_1$ and $S_2$ as the empirical covariances, and both problems in Eq. (\ref{eq:flip_flop}) are $L_1$-norm regularized precision matrix estimation, for which efficient optimization has been intensively studied (Sec \ref{sec:sparse_precision}).
+We adopt a fast and stable algorithm QUIC \cite{hsieh2014quic} as the basic solver:

 The inference scheme is summarized in \textbf{Algorithm} \ref{algo:mn-pca}.
 Given any invertible matrix $P$, $XPP^{-1}W^T$ equals $XW^T$.
 Therefore, $X$ and $W$ are not identifiable.
-To obtain a unique low-rank representation, we use GPCA \cite{allen2014generalized} to post-process $X$ and $W$.
+To obtain a unique low-rank representation, we use GPCA \cite{Allen2014} to post-process $X$ and $W$.
 GPCA uses a generalized power method to obtain the columns of $U$ and $V$ sequentially.
 We note that Eq. (\ref{eq:gpca}) converges to the unique global solution when $\Omega^{-1}$ and $\Sigma^{-1}$ are both positive-definite.